 Capturing the brilliance and luster of a gemstone in a still photograph is not an easy task.
 Gems reflect light best when they are moving.
-Capturing the color accurately seems like it should be easier, but in fact it is not.
-Gemstone color changes in different kinds of light, and many gems are pleochroic, meaning they exhibit different colors when viewed from different angles.
+Capturing an accurate image of the color seems like it should be simple, but it is not.
+The colors of gemstones change in different kinds of light, and many gems are pleochroic, meaning they exhibit different colors when they are viewed from different angles.

 We have taken hundreds of thousands of gem photographs over the years, and we think we've learned a few things along the way.
-Since we're in the business of selling gemstones, not photographs, our goal is not to produce beautiful photos.
-Rather we aim to produce photos which are as accurate and contain as much useful information as possible.
+Since we're in the business of selling gemstones, rather than photography, our goal is not to produce beautiful photos.
+Rather we aim to produce photos that are as accurate and contain as much useful information as possible.

 We always take our photos under lighting that emulates natural daylight.
-But we change the color, texture and reflective properties of the background according to the type of gem we are photographing.
-Adjusting the lighting environment to get the best result is critical, but success only comes with trial and error.
+We also change the color, texture and reflective properties of the background according to the type of gem we are photographing.
+Adjusting the lighting environment to get the best result is critical, but success only comes from trial and error.

 There is one thing that detailed gem photos cannot show, and that is the weight and size of the gem.
-When we photograph our stones we always try to fill the frame with the subject, so you can see as much detail as possible.
-But this means that a 10 carat stone will appear the same size as a 1 carat stone!
+When we photograph our stones we always try to fill the frame with the subject, so that our customers can see as much detail as possible.
+But this means that a 10 carat stone will appear to be the same size as a 1 carat stone!
 Occasionally a customer will contact us to tell us that the stone he received was much smaller or bigger than he expected.
-A picture may be worth a thousand words, but don't ignore the few extra words in the size and weight description.
+A picture may be worth a thousand words, but please do not overlook the words in the size and weight description.

-One of the most important stages in our photography process doesn't involve the camera at all.
-Once our photos are done, our quality assurance team compares the photos to the physical gemstones to make sure the photos accurately represent the gems.
+One of the most important stages in our photography process does not involve the camera at all.
+Once our photos have been taken, our quality assurance team compares the photos to the actual gemstones to make sure the photos accurately represent the real gems.
 This is the point at which we simulate the moment when our customer first unpacks his or her order.
 If our team is satisfied that the photos are accurate, we're confident that you will be pleased as well.

 - First Published: March-06-2008